ConsistencyPlus/ConsistencyPlus/README.md

 # Consistency+

-Consistency+ is a Minecraft mod for 1.16.4+ Fabric Mod Loader about making a consistent block list.
+Consistency+ is a Minecraft mod for 1.16.4+ Fabric and Quilt Mod Loader about making a consistent block list.

 ## What's added?